19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 ### Composition of offences

-44\.—(1) The Authority may, in its discretion, compound any offence under any regulations made under this Act which is prescribed as an offence which may be compounded by collecting from the person reasonably suspected of having committed the offence a sum not exceeding $200.
+44\.—(1) The Chief Executive, or any officer of the Authority who is authorised by the Chief Executive, may, in his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding —

+(a) one half of the amount of the maximum fine that is prescribed for the offence; or

+(b) $5,000,

+whichever is the lower.

+[21/2010 wef 13/09/2010]

+(1A) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence.

+[21/2010 wef 13/09/2010]

 (2) The Authority may, with the approval of the Minister, make regulations prescribing the offences which may be compounded.